Bluehost vs. Wix – Taking a Look at How the Two Services Compare in 2020

 Bluehost has a set of hosting packages specifically designed for customers who want to set up an eCommerce platform.
 The packages are based on WordPress and offer seamless integration with WooCommerce.
 Alternatively, you could go for one of the other hosting plans and install WooCommerce yourself on your WordPress site.
-The advantage of signing up for one of eCommerce plans is that Bluehost will install the plugin for you and the company is also throwing in $100 worth of marketing credits.
+The advantage of signing up for one of Bluehost's eCommerce plans is that the company will install the plugin for you and the company is also throwing in $100 worth of marketing credits.

 Bluehost has a better refund policy as the company offers a 30-day money-back guarantee with all its hosting plans.
 Meanwhile, Wix only offers a 14-day money-back guarantee.

 Wix offers most of the key features you’re going to need when starting a new website, including a great website builder.
 However, I have to give a slight edge to Bluehost in this department as the company really covers all the bases and includes essential features like automatic backups, free webmail access, and better refund policy.